ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 determine which HSM was used to generate the subject key, whether this device adheres to certain jurisdiction policies (such as FIPS mode) and the constraints applied to the key (such as whether is it extractable).

-For relatively simple HSM devices, storage properties such as "extractable" may always be true for all keys since the devices are not capable of key export and so the attestation could be essentially a hard-coded template asserting these immutable attributes.
-However, more complex HSM devices require a more complex evidence format that encompasses the mutability of these attributes.
+For relatively simple HSM devices, storage properties such as "extractable" may always be false for all keys since the devices are not capable of key export and so the attestation could be essentially a hard-coded template asserting these immutable attributes.
+However, more complex HSM devices require a more complex evidence format that encompasses the mutability of these attributes
+.
-Also, the client requesting the key attestation might wish to scope-down the content of the key attestation as the HSM contains many keys and only a certain subset are relevant for attesting a given transaction, or only certain claims are relevant.
+Also, a client requesting a key attestation might wish to scope-down the content of the produced Evidence as the HSM contains mush more information than that which is relevant to the transaction.
-Lack of ability to scope-down the key attestation contents could, in some scenarios, constitute a privacy violation.
+The inability to scope-down the generated Evidence could, in some scenarios, constitute a privacy violation.
-This motivates the design choice for a key attestation request mechanism.
-The same objective could have been accomplished via a selective disclosure mechanism.
-However, since a request is necessary to transmit the nonce to the HSM, a standardized request format fits the use case better and is generally simpler.

 # Terminology {#sec-terminology}